bkasymov/taskmaster_v4/README.md

-## Taskmaster
+# Taskmaster

-Taskmaster is a process supervisor and manager.
-It allows you to manage and control a number of processes on UNIX-like operating systems.
+Taskmaster is a process supervisor and manager designed for UNIX-like operating systems.
+It allows you to manage and control multiple processes efficiently.

 ## Requirements